2025–26 Chery Tiggo EV Crossovers season

-The 2024–25 Chery Tiggo EV Crossovers season is the sixth season of the Chery Tiggo EV Crossovers and fifth in the Premier Volleyball League (PVL).
-The team was known as the Chery Tiggo Crossovers before renaming in the Reinforced Conference.
+The 2025–26 Chery Tiggo EV Crossovers season was the sixth season of the Chery Tiggo EV Crossovers, fifth in the Premier Volleyball League (PVL), and thirteenth dating back to the original Foton Tornadoes.
+This was also the final season in the franchise's history following their disbandment on December 2, 2025.
+As a result, the team didn't participate in the 2026 All-Filipino Conference The team was known as the Chery Tiggo Crossovers before renaming in the Reinforced Conference.

-Season summary

-Ahead of the All-Filipino Conference, the team enlisted Normal Miguel as the team's new head coach, with Kungfu Reyes reassigned to the assistant coach position.
-Chery Tiggo acquired also multiple players in Anngela Nunag, Jules Samonte, and Mary Grace Vernaiz.
-Two players departed the Crossovers with Buding Duremdes headed for the Cignal HD Spikers, and EJ Laure moving to the Nxled Chameleons.

-The team started with the All-Filipino Conference with a 4–2 record and 10 points through their six matches in 2024.
-During the mid-conference break, the team acquired three-time Best Middle Blocker Risa Sato, who was released from the Creamline Cool Smashers.
-Despite the big acquisition, Chery Tiggo only won one of their remaining five matches in the preliminary round to finish 8th with a 5–6 record and 14 points.
-They then lost to Choco Mucho in straight sets, bringing them to the play-in tournament.
-They then beat both of their play-in opponents, Nxled and the Farm Fresh Foxies to advance to the final round, where they were swept by Creamline in the quarterfinals.

 Drawn into Pool B for the PVL on Tour, Chery Tiggo won their first three matches of the prelims.
 However, losses to Creamline and the Zus Coffee Thunderbelles at the end of the round meant that the Crossovers finished third with a 3–2 record and 9 points, one place behind direct advancement to the final round.
 They were able to qualify for the final round via their straight set win against the Galeries Tower Highrisers.
 Chery Tiggo then had a surprise run, upsetting third-seeded Nxled in the quarterfinals in straight sets, then beating second-seeded Cignal in the semifinals to advance to the championship for the first time since the 2021 Open Conference.
 They faced against the first-seeded PLDT High Speed Hitters, and initially trailed 0–2 in the match before evening the field in the next two sets, tying the match at 2–2.
 However, they weren't able to complete the reverse sweep, settling for a runner-up finish.

 Chery Tiggo qualified for the Invitational Conference, where in the final match of the prelims, they were put in a must-win situation against guest team Kobe Shinwa University, with the winner competing for the championship.
 Chery Tiggo led the match, 2–0, before Kobe Shinwa completed the reverse sweep which sent the Crossovers to the third-place match against Creamline.
 The team then lost to the Cool Smashers in straight sets, failing to make the podium.

 For the Reinforced Conference, Chery Tiggo signed Cuban Yunieska Batista as their foreign guest player.